 The first H-type engine sold by Honda in 1953 was developed as the power unit for an OEM (Original Equipment Manufacturer) backpack sprayer.
 It adopted an aluminum die cast manufacturing method and other revolutionary technology at the time to make it compact and lightweight so that it could be worn as a backpack.
 This engine blazed the trail for the ultracompact engines that were

 Rotary Slinger Pumping Lubrication System

-In the past, 4-stroke engines which circulate oil that accumulates in the oil pan had seizing and other problems when they were operated at inclinations due to inadequate lubrication.
-The rotary slinger pumping lubrication system developed by Honda is not affected by the engine`s inclination since it transforms the oil into a mist.
-Honda was the first company in the world* to develop this unique technology that enables engines to be operated at any inclination.
+In the past, 4-stroke engines which circulate oil that accumulates in the oil pan had seizing and other problems when they were operated at an angle due to inadequate lubrication.
+The rotary slinger pumping lubrication system developed by Honda is not affected by the angle at which the engine is operated since it transforms the oil into a mist.
+Honda was the first company in the world* to develop this unique technology that enables engines to be operated at any angle.